-Today’s elementary school children have an increasing need for social-emotional skill development.
+Today’s elementary school children have an increasing need for prosocial skill development.

 The workbook helps children move from classroom modeling to real world mastery of the 60 prosocial skills introduced in the instructional curriculum Skillstreaming the Elementary School Child.
 Thirty new activities help students learn to generalize and refine social-emotional skills such as making friends, dealing with their feelings, alternatives to aggression and coping with stress.